 True Stories from Teachers with Heavy Student Debt

-Brooklyn ELA and Technology Teacher Stephanie Plachy, after starting off with around $75,000 in student debt, she has successfully paid off about $15,000.
-Because she teaches at a low-income school, she is eligible for some loan forgiveness after five years, to the tune of $5,000.
-She was aiming to qualify for the PSLF program, but when she decided to pursue a master’s degree, that reset the clock on her eligibility for that program.
+Stephanie Plachy, a ELA and Technology Teacher in Brooklyn, started with around $75,000 in student debt, and she has successfully paid off about $15,000.
+As she teaches at a low-income school, she qualifies for some loan forgiveness after five years.
+However, pursuing a master’s degree reset the clock on her eligibility for the PSLF program, adding to her financial concerns.

 The recommendations contained in this article are designed for informational purposes only.
 Essential Lending DBA Wise Loan does not guarantee the accuracy of the information provided in this article; is not responsible for any errors, omissions, or misrepresentations; and is not responsible for the consequences of any decisions or actions taken as a result of the information provided above.